kognise/frozone/deploying/NETLIFY.md

 frozone init hello-frozone
 ```

-Create a repository on GitHub with the same name, and link it to your project:
+Create a repository on GitHub with the same name and push your code:

 ```bash
 cd hello-frozone